Doctor of Philosophy in Health Informatics

 The Health Informatics doctoral program emphasizes the fundamental informatics concepts that transcend and apply to all traditional healthcare disciplines.
 The program is a post-baccalaureate degree that allows the student to build on previous knowledge and skills to attain the research focus needed for the completion of the degree.

 The doctoral degree program requires 93 hours at the graduate level.
 Full-time students usually take 4 years to complete the program.
-Part-time enrollment in the PhD program is not recommended nor easily approved.

 Classes are scheduled face-to-face in the classroom or online.
 Most face-to-face classes meet for a 3 hour block of time on Mondays or Wednesdays (exceptions may occur).
 Students can choose to take classes one day a week or multiple days.